Fabric vs a Lakehouse/ML Competitor vs Synapse¶ Decision

 TL;DR¶

 Choose Fabric when you want a unified SaaS analytics platform with integrated Lakehouse, Warehouse, Power BI, and Real-Time Intelligence under one capacity.
-Choose Databricks when your workload is ML/AI-heavy, multi-cloud, or requires Unity Catalog governance already in place.
-Keep Synapse Analytics for existing dedicated SQL pool investments, but plan migration to Fabric for new workloads.
+Consider a referenced lakehouse/ML competitor when your workload is ML/AI-heavy, multi-cloud, or already standardized on that platform's catalog and governance — in those cases it is often the stronger choice.
+Keep Azure Synapse Analytics for existing dedicated SQL pool investments, but plan migration to Fabric for new workloads.

 When This Question Comes Up¶